 The cover designer, Ben Carmean, decided to set the type in Horses See Ghosts, my second collection of poetry, and I know it will be as jewel-like as the cover.
-Some of the poems have appeared in TXTOBJX, Sinking City Review, Anti Heroin Chic, The American Journal of Poetry, Ramingo's Porch Journal, No Tokens Journal, Outlaw Poetry Network, Softblow Journal, Malevolent Soap (AU), Midwestern Gothic, Harbinger Asylum, Angry Old Man Experimental Art & Poetry, Third Wednesday Magazine, Vagabond City, Ariel Chart, The Nassau Review, Prolific Press (Poetry Quarterly), Southern Humanities Review, Allegro Poetry Magazine, Figroot Press, Smoky Blue Literary and Arts Magazine, Shot Glass Journal, Main Street Rag and Rattle.
-Horses See Ghosts will be released in 2018 and will be available at Pski's Porch Publishing and Amazon.
+Some of the poems have appeared in TXTOBJX, Sinking City Review, Anti Heroin Chic, The American Journal of Poetry, Ramingo's Porch Journal, No Tokens Journal, Outlaw Poetry Network, Softblow Journal, Malevolent Soap (AU), Midwestern Gothic, Harbinger Asylum, Angry Old Man Experimental Art & Poetry, Third Wednesday Magazine, Vagabond City, Ariel Chart, The Nassau Review, Prolific Press (Poetry Quarterly), Southern Humanities Review, Allegro Poetry Magazine, Figroot Press, Smoky Blue Literary and Arts Magazine, Shot Glass Journal, Main Street Rag and Rattle, and about ten more I haven't had a chance to add.
+Horses See Ghosts was just released (in April, 2018) and is now available.

 And, just for the record, horses do see ghosts.
 I've watched them at it.